The Essential Guide to Social Media Marketing for Insurance Agents

-LinkedIn easily allows users to display their work and volunteer experience, credentials and testimonials from others.
-Taking the time to list out any certifications, volunteer experience or specials skills helps establish your credibility and expertise.
+LinkedIn allows users to display their work and volunteer experience, credentials and testimonials from others.
+Taking the time to list out any certifications, volunteer experience or specials skills helps establish your credibility and knowledge.

 Follow industry news sources and leaders and join groups to stay in the know.
 Staying connected to your industry also demonstrates that you care about what is happening in the field.

 On LinkedIn, look for people known as high-level networkers (HLN).
 These people have around 500 connections and are typically decision makers, executives, media or thought leaders in your industry.

 If you want to connect with a HLN but don’t know them personally or professionally, don’t let that deter you from reaching out to them.
 Send them an invite and share with them why you want to connect.
 Let this person know how you can help them, not how they can help you.

 Outside of HLNs, pay attention to your target market connections, or the consumers that may be interested in your product or service.
 This type of user is interested in chatting and learning information by posting their questions online.
 These people are seeking you out in hopes of finding answers to their inquiries.
 Joining different groups is key to finding these people.

 Using LinkedIn to Grow Your Business

 If you’re ready to take your LinkedIn presence to the next level, here’s how you can maximize your profile and make the most of the platform.